 Other: Teacher retention, teacher absenteeism, student academic performance, teacher earnings, job performance score.

-Quasi-experimental design exmploying an instrumental variable approach using the distance to the nearest clinic.
-A propensity score weighting method may be applied for secondary analyses.
+An instrumental variable approach using the distance to the nearest clinic.
+A propensity score weighting method was applied for secondary analyses.